Page 1: Biography

 Musterer, military leader, scientific administrator, sales agent

-This biography, written by Paul Goldstone, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Paul Goldstone, was first published in the Dictionary of New Zealand Biography in 2000.

 Ronald Arthur Tinker was born at Christchurch on 13 April 1913, the son of Australian-born parents Harry Albert Tinker, a veterinary dentist, and his wife, Millicent Elizabeth Wood.
 He attended Addington School and Christchurch West District High School, then found office work with the North Canterbury Hospital Board.
 Life behind a desk did not appeal to him and he left to become a high country musterer, spending his spare time climbing and deer hunting.